wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

     :width: 100%

-To fix that you need to:
+To fix this you need to:

 1. **Open the browser DevTools:** Right-click on any element of the page and select Inspect.

 2. **Go to the application tab:** On the left you should see a section called ``Clear storage``  and click on ``Clear site data``.

-After following this two steps a refresh of the page is needed.
+After following these two steps, refresh the page.

 None of the above solutions are fixing my problem
 -------------------------------------------------